 (note: this paper was previously circulated under the titles "The Power of Credential Length Policy: Schooling Decisions and Returns in Modern China" and "The Importance of Educational Credentials: Schooling Decisions and Returns in Modern China"; it was changed to the current title after input from a series of helpful referees)

-How long should primary education last?
-Nearly all governments provide primary education, but little is known about how changes to its length affect educational attainment and subsequent labor market outcomes.
-In this paper, we study a Chinese policy which extended the length of primary school from five years to six but did not change the curriculum.
-We exploit the gradual rollout of the policy over 25 years to estimate its impacts on educational attainment and performance in the labor market.
-The policy has little effect on post-primary educational attainment, but raises average monthly income by 2.6% and is progressive, generating higher returns (5-8%) among the least educated.
+Nearly all governments provide primary schooling, but surprisingly little is known about how changes to the duration of primary school affect educational attainment and performance in the labor market.
+We study a Chinese policy which extended the duration of primary school from five years to six but did not change the curriculum.
+We exploit its gradual rollout over space and time to generate causal estimates of its impact on educational attainment and subsequent labor market outcomes.
+We find that the policy has small, largely positive effects on post-primary educational attainment, and raises average monthly income by 2.6%.
+The policy is progressive, generating higher returns (5-8%) among both women and the least educated.
 We estimate the policy has already reallocated 450 million years of labor from work to schooling and we generate cost-benefit estimates to quantify this tradeoff, highlighting the large public finance implications of this policy decision.

 Work in progress